api-search/search-api/README.md

 The documentation site is all automated across all of the APIs, and hand editing isn't really necessary.

 The goals of this approach is to keep the APIs and their documentation modular and independently built.

+# Links
+This API is just one module in a suite of APIs supporting the APIs.io search engine.

+- [Website](https://apis-io-site.apievangelist.com) - The website for the APIs.io search engine.
+- [Developer Portal](https://apis-io-api.apievangelist.com) - The developer portal for the APIs.io search egine.

+You can get to all of the rest of the APIs using the developer portal, and search via website.